-- 39. In the 1930s, clinical psychology was synonymous with
+- 29. In the 1930s, clinical psychology was synonymous with:

 - A. personality testing.

 - B. mental testing.

 - C. vocational testing.

 - D. educational testing.

-- 40. Which of the following represents a problem unique to self-report personality tests? - A. Respondents might be unwilling to reveal something negative about themselves. - B. Respondents may be too "low" on the construct being measured for the trait to register properly on the test. - C. The reading ability of respondents may prevent them from responding accurately to items. - D. All of these
+- 30. Which of the following represents a problem unique to self-report personality tests?

+- A. Respondents might be unwilling to reveal something negative about themselves.

+- B. Respondents may be too "low" on the construct being measured for the trait to register properly on the test.

-41. An approach to personality assessment that does not employ self-report methods is referred to as A. a reflective method.
-B. a projective method.
-C. a factorial method.
-D. a nonempirical method.
-Accessibility: Keyboard Navigation 42.
-Which of the following was the first personality test to be developed after the first world war?
-A. the Bernreuter Personality Inventory B. the Mooney Problem Checklist C. the Personal Data Sheet D. the MMPI Accessibility: Keyboard Navigation 43.
-Henry A. Murray is the author of a "personology" theory of personality and is best associated with A. the Rorschach Inkblot Test.
-B. the Thematic Apperception Test.
-C. the Draw-A-Person Technique.
-D. the Mooney Problem Checklist.
-Accessibility: Keyboard Navigation 44.
-"Never shoot 'em in the back," "Do not fudge data," and "A captain goes down with his ship" are all BEST characterized under the general heading of A. laws.
+- C. The reading ability of respondents may prevent them from responding accurately to items.

+- D. All of these

+- 31. An approach to personality assessment that does not employ self-report methods is referred to as

+- A. a reflective method.

+- B. a projective method.

+- C. a factorial method.

+- D. a nonempirical method.

+- 32. History records which of the following as the first personality test to be developed after the first world war?

+- A. the Bernreuter Personality Inventory

+- B. the Mooney Problem Checklist

+- C. the Personal Data Sheet

+- D. the MMPI

+- 33. Henry A. Murray is the author of a "personology" theory of personality and is best associated with which test?

+- A. the Rorschach Inkblot Test

+- B. the Thematic Apperception Test

+- C. the Draw-A-Person Technique

+- D. the Mooney Problem Checklist

+34. "Never shoot 'em in the back," "Do not fudge data," and "A captain goes down with his ship" are all BEST characterized as a body of A. laws.
 B. ethics.
 C. rules.
 D. traditions.
-Accessibility: Keyboard Navigation

-45. A body of principles of "right," "proper," or "good" conduct is referred to as a body of A. laws.
+35. A body of principles of "right," "proper," or "good" conduct is referred to as a body of A. laws.
 B. ethics.
 C. traditions.
 D. rules.
-Accessibility: Keyboard Navigation 46.
-Which of the following terms BEST characterizes the relationship between the enterprise of psychological testing and the public during the 20 th century?
-A. a love affair B. just good friends C. perfect strangers D. a stormy relationship Accessibility: Keyboard Navigation 47.
+36. Which of the following terms BEST characterizes the relationship between the enterprise of psychological testing and the public during the 20 th century?
+A. a love affair B. just good friends C. perfect strangers D. a stormy relationship 37.
 Which historical event was the impetus for the awarding of federal funds to schools in an effort to identify gifted and talented students?
-A. World War I B. World War II C. the launch of Sputnik D. the presidential election of 1960 Accessibility: Keyboard Navigation 48.
-Which of the following laws requires that an interpreter be available if necessary to provide job selection testing?
-A. Americans with Disabilities Act of 1990 B. English as a Second Language Act of 1992 C. The Hobson and Hansen Amendment of 1991 D. Family Education Rights and Privacy Act of 1974 Accessibility: Keyboard Navigation
+A. World War I B. World War II C. the launch of Sputnik D. the presidential election of 1960

+- 38. Which of the following laws requires having an interpreter available to provide job training or job selection testing?

+- A. Americans with Disabilities Act of 1990

+- B. English as a Second Language Act of 1992

+- C. The Hobson and Hansen Amendment of 1991

+- D. None of these